martinDebize/lawnMownerManager/README.md

 * There are little error processing in the app.
 Mostly on the file import part where I didn't took the time yet to control if the mowners as inputs are out of bounds or not and simply if the file has a good format.

 * Unitary tests are missing to see if the input entries give the right outputs.
 The graphic interface only tests it.

+* Persistence with remote services (use of NodeJS for instance) to save configurations and trajectories taken by the mowners.